melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

 faction in the game runs through.
 It came out clean (130/1, the known 4325 failure), but the rule should be read as "any stage that touches a shared path", not as a fixed list.

+⭐⭐ **AND FROM STAGE 11 ON, EVERY STAGE UPDATES THE FACTION ENTRY** in `factions-tiers.php` (§3.10d).
+A faction page written once and never revised is worse than none — players read it as authoritative and it silently describes a game that no longer exists.

+⚠️ **The second wave is unusually shared-path heavy.** Stage 12 changes EW for a unit class that has never had it, Stage 15 changes `unitSize` and hangar accounting for hulls that have never used either, Stage 17 touches the power balance, and Stage 18 changes when a unit leaves the board.
+Every one of those is "any stage that touches a shared path", so the harness `check` is mandatory on all of them — plus a `masking` pass on Stage 12 and a 2,500-hull corpus differential on Stage 15.

 **Each stage opens on a control sheet (D4)** — the user lands a Walker hull carrying a basic version of that stage's system, and the stats are read out of the hull file.
 Stages **0 and 1 need nothing**:
 Stage 0 is a pure code move and Stage 1 *is* the first test hull.

+⭐ **Stage 14's arrived on 2026-09-08** and is folded into §3.13 as a table rather than a hull, the way Stage 3's did.
+Everything still outstanding is listed in Q5.

 ---